HoldenLab/holdenlab.github.io/_posts/2023-09-11-intro-to-microscopy.md

 ---
 This is a list of good microscopy 101 resources for new Holden lab arrivals, which may be useful to others too.
 Thanks to the sci-twitter community for pointing to or donating many of these resources.

+[Basic first overview of principles of fluorescence microscopy](https://www.microscopyu.com/techniques/fluorescence/introduction-to-fluorescence-microscopy) from Nikon.
+They have lots of other good microscopy training resources on the same site. *Holden lab newbies, look at this first*.

-Outstanding, comprehensive online courses on Microscopy *(Holden lab newbies, look at this first)* :
+Outstanding, comprehensive online courses on Microscopy  :
 - [iBiology microscopy series](https://www.ibiology.org/online-biology-courses/microscopy-series/)

 For quick overviews: